Article written by Leo Welder, founder and CEO of Zilker Holdings, LLC

 Set Website Goals

 When you’re thinking through the design of your site, you need to decide on its objective.
 If you’re an electrician, you probably want someone to call you, send you an email or complete a “contact us” form.
-If you own a restaurant, you want people to come to the restaurant or make a reservation.
+If you own a restaurant, you want people to come to the restaurant or make a reservation on your website.
 These are examples of goals for your website, and you need to make sure that you build your site with the intention of achieving them.
 You know your business better than any web designer; therefore, you are the best person to determine your site’s goals.

 Call Them To Action